-I purchased a 1st floor flat in Aigburth, conveyancing having been completed 7 years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Corresponding properties in Aigburth with an extended lease are worth £206,000.
-The average or mid-range amount of ground rent is £45 invoiced annually.
-The lease finishes on 21st October 2084
+I inherited a ground floor flat in Aigburth, conveyancing formalities finalised half a dozen years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Similar properties in Aigburth with an extended lease are worth £216,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
+The lease comes to an end on 21st October 2088

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more comprehensive investigations.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information before getting professional advice.